Photonsters/resin-reviews/resin-testing-method.md

 - Cost per kg
 - Availability (distribuitors)

+- Density uncured (Advertised / Mesured - weigh/volume)
+- Density cured (Advertised / Mesured - weigh/volume)
-- Density (Anounced / Mesured - Need a density cup)
+- Viscosity (Advertised / Mesured - Need a density cup or 45º test rig/ramp)
 - Color pre-cure (controlled light photo of a break sample?)
 - Color post-cure (controlled light photo of a break sample?)
 - Smell (subjective test - Check if the VOC sensosrs can detect a smelly resin from a non smelly one)